pickmultivalue/full-stack-with-pick-tutorial/front-end/vue/display-record-with-simple-api-connection/README.md

 Now we have the Axios library installed and ready to use!

 ## Test End Point
 Open up [postman](https://www.postman.com/) and create a new request.
 As discussed in our *[Setting Up Get Endpoint](https://github.com/pickmultivalue/full-stack-with-pick-tutorial/tree/master/back-end/jbase/setting-up-get-endpoint)* tutorial we have an end point `http://localhost:20002/api/DEMO/001`.
-You can replace *001* with any number up to *100*.
-The number tells the API to retrieve a database record with that id.
+The number *001* in the url is our database record identifier; it will tell the API which record to *get*.
+The demo database has 100 sample records so that identifier can range from *001* to *100*.
 Add the url as a new GET request and you'll see record data pulled in as JSON.

 ## Retrieve Database Record via API
 First we're going to create three new data properties: